 A few spices in the right proportions and some liquid simmered down and thickened is all that is left to do.

 The “liquid’ I mentioned has evolved a little too.
 It used to be beef broth but years and years ago on public television, an old Cajun cook by the name of Justin Wilson had a tv show and I watched him use strong black coffee as his liquid…OMG, it was a game-changer.
 It gave the dish a deeper flavor and has been my secret ingredient for years…shhh!
 “I guarantee!” to quote Justin Wilson.

-When it comes to thickening this dish, I use the natural starches found in the beans themselves to do the job.
-I take a 1/2 cup of beans out of the pot and mash them and then add them back in and give a good stir and cook for about 5 min and see if they are thick enough if not I might mash another 1/4 cup or so and cook down till I get them nice and thick almost gravy consistency.
+When it comes to thickening this dish, I use the natural starches found in the beans.
+I take a 1/2 cup of beans out of the pot and mash them.
+Then I add them back in and give a good stir.
+I cook them down for about 5 min and see if they are thick enough.
+If they are not thick enough, I might mash another 1/4 cup or so and cook down some more.
+Till I get them to a gravy consistency.